tusharmath/tusharm.com/packages/tusharm.com/contents/articles/code-reviews/index.md

 ## 🤷‍♀️ Subjective vs Objective Feedback

 - There should be a very clear distinction between Objective and Subjective feedback while sharing it with the contributor.
-Use tags such as `IMO` ie. "In my opinion", `IMO` or `IMHO` ie "In my humble opinion"
+Use tags such as `IMO` ie. "In my opinion", or `IMHO` ie "In my humble opinion"
 - Objective feedback is the one that has been agreed upon as a group.
 It is in adherence to the project's contribution guidelines, is logically correct, or is objectively superior in terms of performance, maintenance or reliability.
 It should remain **non-negotiable**.
 - Subjective feedback is an opinionated way of doing something.
 This should not be mandated even if it's given by the domain owner or your captain.
 - This distinction can save a lot of [bike shedding] time later.